finoteloza549/Calculator-App/README.md

 # Calculator-App

-A modern, responsive calculator built with **HTML, CSS, and JavaScript**.
+A modern, responsive calculator built with **HTML, CSS, and JavaScript.
 It supports basic arithmetic operations, keyboard input, dark/light mode, and a clean user-friendly interface.

 ##  Features